-Having portions of the Bible memorized gives substance to prayer.
-In this special Fighter Verses post, Pastor David Michael encourages this generation to pray biblically-shaped prayers for the next generation.
+Memorizing portions of the Bible gives substance to prayer.
+In this special Fighter Verses post, David Michael encourages one generation to pray biblically-shaped prayers for the next.

 Spurgeon’s words to his students are instructive: “Be constant in reading the Word and meditation thereon…The sure words of Scripture are the footsteps of Jesus imprinted on the soil of mercy—follow the track and find Him.
 The promises are cards of admission not only to the throne room, the mercy-seat, and the audience-chamber, but to the very heart of Jesus.
 Look aloft to the sky of revelation, and thou wilt find a constellation of promises which shall guide thine eye to the Star of Bethlehem.
 Above all, cry aloud when you read a promise—Remember Thy word unto Thy servant, on which Thou has caused me to hope” (The Saint and His Savior: or, The Progress of the Soul in the Knowledge of Jesus, p.
 147).